Some Fock spaces with depth two action: Introduction

-Nearest-neighbor interactions on the Fock space result in (free and Boolean) cumulant generating functions satisfying second-order equations, reminiscent of the free Meixner families \cite{Boz-Bryc,AnsFree-Meixner}.
-More precisely, that is the case not for the scalar-valued free cumulant generating function $R(u)$ itself, but for its $\mc{B}$-valued ``kernel'' $R'(u)$ with $R(u) = \phi[u R'(u) u]$.
+Free and Boolean cumulant generating functions for free Meixner families \cite{Boz-Bryc,AnsFree-Meixner} satisfy second-order equations.
+Depth two action on the Fock space results in such equations being satisfied not by the scalar-valued free cumulant generating function $R(u)$ itself, but by its $\mc{B}$-valued ``kernel'' $R'(u)$ with $R(u) = \phi[u R'(u) u]$.
 In fact,

 This result easily generalizes to a finite family of variables $\set{u_i}_{i=1}^d$.
 To make sense of a generating function for joint free cumulants of infinitely many variables $\set{u_i}_{i=1}^\infty$, we take an approach different from \cite{Bozejko-Lytvynov-Meixner-II}.
 We form an infinite matrix which contains all the information about joint free cumulants of $\set{u_i}_{i=1}^\infty$, and still satisfies (an appropriate version of) equation~\eqref{Eq:Cumulant-GF-Introduction}.
-In the case when $\Lambda(u \otimes v) = \lambda(u) v$, for $\set{u_i}_{i=1}^\infty$ uniformly small, this matrix corresponds to a genuine bounded operator.
+In the case when $\Lambda(u \otimes v) = \Lambda(u) v$, for $\set{u_i}_{i=1}^\infty$ uniformly small, this matrix corresponds to a genuine bounded operator.
 The analysis is similar in style to, but different from, computations with fully matricial free cumulants \cite{Popa-Vinnikov-NC-functions}.

 We perform a similar analysis for the joint generating function of Wick polynomials.
 It can be interpreted as an infinite matrix, and under appropriate assumptions as a bounded operator.
 As in \cite{AnsFree-Meixner,Bozejko-Lytvynov-Meixner-II}, it has a resolvent-type form